melee-matchups/old-website/matchup-notes/marth.md

 			However, due to its low lag, its easily whiff punished or shielded.

 			Just watch out for if the Marth predicts you will dash back, as its quite good at covering it, often times dashing behind F-Smash is better.

+		### Dash attack
+			Marth might try to dash attack out the corner
+			At when your at low % you can CC the dash attack and grab it.
+			At when your at higher %s you can sheild it (when the other marth is at high %, you can up b him)

 	## Options not to respect